-Both the Directive and the EU Regulation will become applicable on the 17 June 2016.
+Both the Directive and the EU Regulation came into effect 17 June 2016.

 A copy of the European Union (Statutory Audits) (Directive 2006/43/EC, as amended by Directive 2014/56/EU, and regulation (EU) No. 537/2014) Regulations 2016, SI no. 312 of 2016 is available here: S.I.
 No. 312 of 2016 (pdf).